Learn more about the staff of the INSPIRE Laboratory.

 Kristina Munelith-Souksanh

-Kristina is a second-year student in the M.A.-Ph.D.
+Kristina is a third-year student in the M.A.-Ph.D.
 Clinical Psychology program at the University of Ottawa.
 Her research looks at the potential neural network alterations in brain regions important for personal and event memory in chemotherapy-treated breast cancer survivors using fMRI/neuroimaging techniques.
 Kristina has experience in psychophysiological techniques like heart rate variability, and electroencephalography from her past research projects.
 Outside of school, Kristina loves cycling and spending lots of time with her big family.

 Angela Katherine Boland

-Angela is a second-year student in the M.A-Ph.D Experimental Psychology program at the University of Ottawa.
+Angela is a third-year student in the M.A-Ph.D Experimental Psychology program at the University of Ottawa.
 Her research focuses on the cognitive changes that arise in dementia and mild cognitive impairment (MCI).
 Specifically, she is interested in using electroencephalography (EEG) to examine the electrical brain activity of people with MCI while they complete semantic memory tasks.
 A fun fact about Angela is that she loves to dance and draw.
 For five years, she taught children's hip hop and jazz dance classes!

-Angela Katherine Boland .
+Angela Katherine Boland.

 Bianca St-Denis